-Like many fathers, Father's Day doesn't always get the props it deserves.
-Americans will spend an average of $119.84 on dad this year, according to a National Retail Foundation survey.
+Like many fathers, Father’s Day doesn’t always get the props it deserves.
+In 2013, Americans spent an average of $119.84 on dad, according to a National Retail Foundation survey.
 That sounds like a lot, until you compare it with the survey’s figure for mothers ($169).

 But the depth of our affections isn’t measured in gifts, and we don’t love and respect our fathers 30 percent less than our mothers.
 Our connections are deep and vitally important to us — even after they’re gone.